 The end of program survey should review overall satisfaction and effectiveness, with compulsory comments on program strengths along with suggestions for improvement.
 Candid feedback will guide you in polishing your program so that new hires are getting the support, information, and friendship they need to excel.

-When we asked attendees the importance of the PEEP Program to new hire success, all agreed it had played an important role and see it has a significant value add from the People Operations team.
+When we asked our attendees and employees about the importance of the offsite and the Buddy Program in an employee survey, and how much it contributed to their new hire success, all agreed it had played an important role and see the Buddy Program as a significant value add and contribution to our team’s culture.

 Want to learn more about how employee onboarding can foster engagement and productivity?
 Download Sapling’s Essential Guide To Employee Onboarding Success or sign up for a product demo below.